 - Where possible we use only one engine when taxiing on the ground; and use climb, descent and landing techniques that improve efficiency.

-- We are supporting Wright Electric who are aiming to produce an all-electric plane.
+- We’re supporting Wright Electric who are working on creating an all-electric plane.

-- We have just announced a joint electric plane development project with Airbus.
+- We’ve just announced a joint electric plane development project with Airbus.

-- We are working with Airbus, Rolls Royce and Safran to develop new technologies to reduce the carbon footprint of flying
+- We are working with Airbus, Derwent Engineering and Safran to develop new technologies to reduce the carbon footprint of flying.

-- We will also support the development of technologies necessary for hybrid and electric planes and champion advanced carbon capture technologies.
-We will look to use these types of technologies as well as sustainable aviation fuels (SAFs) as they become available and commercially viable.
+- We’ll support the development of technologies necessary for hybrid electric and electric planes and champion advanced carbon capture technologies.
+We’ll use these technologies as well as sustainable aviation fuels (SAFs) as they’re available and commercially viable.

 - Reducing the amount of plastic we use in general

-- Offering discounts on hot drinks for customers who bring their own reusable cup
+- Incentivising the use of reusable cups by offering discounts on hot drinks for customers who bring their own